 Question: I would like to add new patio deck to my house.
 I see the program allows for 101% financing, can I borrower some extra money to complete this job?
 N. Martin – Baton Rouge, Louisiana.
 Answer: No, the program does not permit any cash out for home improvements.
 Only closing costs can be included in the new loan.
 The added 1% is for the USDA guaranteed fee that is added to the loan amount.

 Question: My interest rate is high on my FHA loan, I would like to refinance into the USDA program if possible.
 N. Gomez – Birmingham, Alabama.
 Answer: Unfortunately you must currently have a USDA mortgage to be eligible for any of the special refinance programs.
 Please check into the FHA streamline refi here.

 Question: If I refinance, when will my first mortgage payment be due?
 J. McCall – Little Rock, AR.
 Answer: You will always skip the following month.
 Example: let’s say you close on your new USDA refinance January 7th – your first payment will not be due until March 1st.

 Question: I received my USDA 502 loan about 6 years from Bank Of America, can you assist me with refinancing?
 G. Lawton – Greenville, South Carolina.
 Answer: Sure can, regardless of your original lender or current loan servicer, we can assist you.
 We find many large banks will originate new USDA purchase loans, but will not process USDA refinance request.
 We process many requests from homeowners that obtained their original USDA loan through other banks and lenders like Chase, Citi, SunTrust, US Bank, BOA, etc.

-We serve all 50 states nationally – please contact us by filling out the Quick Contact form on this page.
+Please contact us by filling out the Quick Contact form on this page.